 - Underneath your Cockapoo’s paw could be among the most matted areas since this area is tough to brush on a daily basis.
 I usually try to shave as much hair beneath the paw as possible.
 With a #10 blade size or utilizing no blade would be the smartest choice.

 - In case your Cockapoo does not like their paws groomed and they’re continuously moving, you may have to use your shears or scissors

-- Use the shears to cut round the sides of a Cockapoo’s paw.
+- Use the shears to cut around the sides of a Cockapoo’s paw.
 This also gives the hair a nice uniform round look.
 You can also touch up various places that you missed with the razor.

 Cockapoo Ear Grooming